ionic-team/ionic-docs/versioned_docs/version-v5/angular/your-first-app.md

 </ion-tab-button>
 ```

 Save all changes to see them automatically applied in the browser.
-That’s just the start of all the cool things we can do with Ionic.
+That’s only the beginning of all of the cool things we can do with Ionic.
 Up next, implement camera taking functionality on the web, then build it for iOS and Android.